Home Health Star Ratings

 Quality of Patient Care Star Rating Methodology

-Which measures are included? - The initial Quality of Patient Care Star Rating methodology included 9 of the 18 currently reported process and outcome quality measures.
+Which measures are included? - The initial Quality of Patient Care Star Rating methodology includes 8 process and outcome quality measures that are currently reported on Home Health Compare.
 These measures were chosen based on the following criteria:

 - The measure should apply to a substantial proportion of home health patients and have sufficient data to report for a majority of home health agencies.